Clark University: Athletic facilities

 The Kneller Athletic Center houses the basketball courts, swimming pool, racquet ball courts, handball courts, and the James and Ada B. Bickman Fitness Center which was opened in 1995 and completely renovated in 2013.
 Major campus events, such as International Gala, the fall concert, and first year orientation are usually held in the Kneller as the basketball courts are the largest rooms on campus and can accommodate the entire student body.
 The Thomas M. '62 and Joan E. '60 Dolan Field House opened in May 2003 at which time the Russ Granger Athletic Fields and Corash Tennis Courts around it were reconfigured and renovated.
 The Boys and Girls Club Track and Field opened in October 2016.

 Housing

 Students entering Clark must live on campus for the first two years unless their primary address is within 25 mi of campus.
-The residence halls at Clark are organized by those who live there.
-The halls include the following breakdowns:
+The residence halls at Clark are organized by those who live there: